peterprescott/a1-dissertation/md/draft2.md

 database, the process became much quicker: shortening from over an hour, to just a few minutes.

-## Conceptual Definition: Metric Spaces, Topological Neighbourhoods, and Walkable Graphs
+## Conceptual Definition: (Geo)Metric Spaces, Walkable Graphs, Topological Neighbourhoods

 In order to analyze the propinquity of neighbours, we need to understand how to calculate the proximity of points.